 How is the integrity of your roofing system?
 In fact, do you recall the last time you thought to check your roof for underlying issues?
-If you can’t recall the last time, or are uncertain of the condition of your roofing system, you’re not alone.
-Most property owners don’t pay attention to their roof until something goes terribly wrong.
-While roofs are manufactured with the intentions of lasting for several decades, failure to properly maintain the roof could cause issues that you weren’t even aware of.
+If you can’t recall the last time or are uncertain of the condition of your roofing system, you’re not alone.
+Most property owners don’t pay attention to their roofs until something goes terribly wrong.
+While roofs are manufactured with the intention of lasting for several decades, failure to properly maintain the roof could cause issues that you weren’t even aware of.
 What’s the best solution?
 Educating yourself on common roof issues and being aware of when something isn’t right can save you a lot of money and stress.

 Wind and Structural Damage

 High winds can be very detrimental to the integrity of a roof.
 When winds reach high speeds, they can wreak havoc on roofing materials and even blow the materials straight off without warning.
-It can occur to a particular section of your roof or the side of your roof that is most exposed to the wind.
+It can occur in a particular section of your roof or the side of your roof that is most exposed to the wind.
 As a result, it depletes the amount of protection your roof can provide to your home, causing issues such as leaking and the potential for mold growth down the line.
-Simply inspecting your roof after a storm can determine whether there has been significant damage which needs to be reported to a roofing contractor like ABC Roofing for immediate repairs
+Simply inspecting your roof after a storm can determine whether there has been significant damage that needs to be reported to a roofing contractor like ABC Roofing for immediate repairs.

 Missing or Damaged Shingles